-Regulated deer hunting is the most practical and cost-effective method for deer herd management and has been implemented successfully in Indiana for many years.
-However, for many reasons, deer hunting is relatively uncommon in urban spaces.
-High densities of human dwellings, complex land ownership, perceived safety concerns, and other factors create a need for expert coordination and management of urban hunts.
+Regulated deer hunting is the most practical and cost-effective method for deer herd management and has been implemented successfully in Indiana for many years; however, for many reasons, deer hunting is relatively uncommon in areas with large numbers of people.
+High densities of human dwellings, complex land ownership, perceived safety concerns, and other factors create a need for expert coordination and management of community hunts.
 Deer management is an ongoing process and there is no one-time fix for conflicts.

 What does the grant fund?

 Successful applicants will receive funding meant to offset the costs for administering a CHAP deer hunting program.
 Funding will be initiated at the conclusion of the administered deer hunting program and will be based upon the submission of a final report, as outlined below in the “How is the outcome reported?” section.
 CHAP agreements with the DNR Division of Fish & Wildlife (DFW) may be for one deer hunting season, with a maximum allotment up to $25,000.
 Successful applicants will develop a managed hunting program tailored to each community’s needs.
 If coordinators are hired, they will work directly for participating communities.

 How is the grant awarded?

 The program's goal is to increase recreational opportunities by using hunters to lower deer numbers, thus funds will not be granted to support sharpshooting programs (see the Urban Deer Technical Guide for definitions of sharpshooting).

 Grants will be awarded through a competitive process, with applications scored and ranked on a number of criteria below.
 The DFW will give priority to applicants who: